xtron3r/xtron3r/README.md

 <div align="center">

 # ☠️ About Me:
-Hello 👋 , my name is xtroner, currently studying computer engineering.
+Hello 👋 , i'm xtroner, currently studying computer engineering.
 I have this profile to upload semester projects and other things

 -------------------